Diet and Weight Loss

 In our massive-portion-sized, convenience food culture, maintaining a healthy weight can be tough—and losing weight, even tougher.
 If you’ve tried and failed to lose weight, you may believe that it’s just too difficult or that diets don’t work for you.
 And in one sense, you may be right: traditional diets don’t work—at least not in the long term.

-But there are plenty of small but powerful, changes you can make that do add up to lasting weight loss success.
-The key is to create a plan that provides plenty of enjoyable choices, avoid common dieting pitfalls, and learn how to develop a healthier, more satisfying relationship with food.
+The weight-loss key is to create a plan that provides plenty of enjoyable choices, avoid common dieting pitfalls, and learn how to develop a healthier, more satisfying relationship with food.